NathanBland/Chronicle/README.md

 $ touch server.js
 ```

 While we are here, let's create a few things we'll use in the future.
+First we'll make a folder to store our route files.
+This will be the place that we implement access to the data models we make.
+If this sounds confusing, just hang with me.
+We'll go over it more when we make the actual routes.

 ```
 $ mkdir routes
 ```

+Next let's make two directories to store views for our project.
+The parent folder - `views` - will act as a storehouse for all of our top level views, like `index.html`, `layout.html`, `posts.html`, etc. The `partials` folder will allow us to break up these views into smaller, easier to edit and maintain, pieces.

 ```
 $ mkdir -p views/partials
 ```

+Now we will make a folder to store our static content.
+This will be things like `css` files, or client-side `JavaScript` libraries.

 ```
 $ mkdir public